iExecBlockchainComputing/dataprotector-sdk/technical-design/uml/sequence-fetchGrantedAccess.md

 ## resources

-- **dataset**: Exec's protocol NFT providing governance over a confidential data, the dataset is the backbone of a protected data
+- **dataset**: iExec's protocol NFT (Non-Fungible Token) providing governance over a confidential data, the dataset is the backbone of a protected data
 - **datasetorder**: iExec's protocol document expressing a subset of governance rules signed by the owner of a dataset, datasetorders are referred as GrantedAccess by DataProtector
 - [iExec protocol documentation](https://protocol.docs.iex.ec)